 AN ACT TO REQUIRE THE HOURLY RATE OF THE MINIMUM SALARY FOR NONCERTIFIED PUBLIC SCHOOL EMPLOYEES TO BE AT LEAST FIFTEEN DOLLARS PER HOUR.

-Sets the hourly rate of minimum salary for all noncertified public school employees at at least $15 per hour.
-Directs the State Board of Education to increase minimum salary grades and ranges for noncertified public school employees as necessary to achieve the minimum hourly rate of at least $15.
-Authorizes local school administrative units to supplement the salaries of noncertified public school employees whose salaries are supported from non-State funds using funds provided pursuant to the act to meet the $15 minimum hourly rate.
-Clarifies that the funds are not to supplant State or non-State funds already provided for noncertified public school employee salaries.
-Appropriates $110 million in recurring funds for the 2021-22 fiscal year from the General Fund to the Department of Public Instruction to implement the act.
-Effective July 1, 2021.
+Requires the hourly rate of the minimum salary for all noncertified public school employees to be at least $15 per hour and requires the State Board of Education (SBE) to increase the minimum of salary grades and ranges as necessary.
+Allows funds provided to local school administrative units under this act to be used to supplement the salaries of noncertified public school employees whose salaries are supported from non-State funds to meet the required $15 per hour rate.
+Prohibits the funds from being used to supplant already provided funds.

 This work is copyrighted and subject to "fair use" as permitted by federal copyright law.
 No portion of this publication may be reproduced or transmitted in any form or by any means without the express written permission of the publisher.
 Distribution by third parties is prohibited.
 Prohibited distribution includes, but is not limited to, posting, e-mailing, faxing, archiving in a public database, installing on intranets or servers, and redistributing via a computer network or in printed form.
 Unauthorized use or reproduction may result in legal action against the unauthorized user.